Aerial view of the Chiang Mai property market. The city analyzed in the 2026 market breakdown

 If you are buying in Chiang Mai in 2026, you are not buying "Chiang Mai."
 You are buying one specific catchment.
 Get the catchment wrong and no amount of unit-level due diligence saves you.
 Here is the version I use after 18 months of fieldwork.

 Nimman (Nimmanhaemin).
 Cafés, coworking, Maya, the highest tenant density of remote workers in the country.
 Per-square-metre pricing leads the city.
 Older 2010-era buildings here still trade actively because the location moat is real.
-Watch for unit floorplans under 28 square metres — they look efficient on paper, they punish on resale.
+Watch for unit floorplans under 28 square metres.
+They look efficient on paper, they punish on resale.

 Old City (inside the moat).
 Scarce new supply.
 Heritage zoning restricts height.
 Boutique low-rises only.
 Premium for character, but the tenant pool is shallower than Nimman because most workers want café density a step outside the moat.

 Santitham.
 The smart-money catchment.
 One ring road from Nimman, fraction of the per-square-metre price, same scooter access.
 Local tenants dominate.
-If you ignore Santitham because it does not appear in the English-language brochures, you are not researching the market — you are reading marketing.
+If you ignore Santitham because it does not appear in the English-language brochures, you are not researching the market.
+You are reading marketing.

 Hang Dong and Mae Hia.
 Single-house and townhouse territory south of the airport.
 Different game entirely.
 Land plus structure, longer transaction timelines, almost no foreign freehold condo product.
 Stop applying condo math here.